The NHS reports that around a quarter of children aged two to 15 are overweight or obese.

 The guide builds on these tips, demonstrating how different people within the primary school set-up can work together to ensure each is met.

-In the face of a growing obesity epidemic, educating children in the importance of eating healthily is essential.
-There are many ways you can ensure your class is a fun, vibrant and effective learning environment for children, to ensure they have the opportunity to develop the knowledge and cooking skills to make healthier choices.
+In the face of a growing childhood obesity epidemic, it’s essential to teach children how to eat healthily.
+There are many ways you can ensure your class is a fun, vibrant and effective learning environment for children, to ensure they have the opportunity to develop the >knowledge and cooking skills to make healthier choices.

 - Create a whole school approach!
-It is important that teaching of food is aligned with the whole school food approach and that food education is embedded in the health and wellbeing agenda of the whole school.
-This can be achieved through the development and implementation of policies, promotion and enforcement and ensuring that the food teaching reflects the curriculum.
+Make sure food education is embedded in the health and wellbeing agenda of the whole school.
+You can achieve this through the development and implementation of policies, promotion and enforcement and ensuring that the food teaching reflects the curriculum.

 - Build in progression.
-It is important that pupils have the opportunity to continually develop and build upon their food skills and knowledge, so they can prepare, cook and serve a range of dishes hygienically and safely.
+Give children the opportunity to continually develop and build upon their food skills and knowledge.
+They should be able to prepare, cook and serve a range of dishes hygienically and safely.
 Children love improving their skills, so having the opportunity to make more complex dishes and learn more about healthy eating can be really motivating and rewarding.

 - Give pupils the opportunity to cook!
 Let pupils try out new skills by preparing, cooking or assembling non-cook recipes at school.
-It is important that all practical food preparation and cooking lessons are delivered in a hygienic, safe and organised way.
+(Ensure that all practical food preparation and cooking lessons are delivered in a hygienic, safe and organised way.)

 - Put healthy eating knowledge into practice.
 Give pupils the opportunity to apply their healthy eating knowledge and their awareness of consumer preferences and the reasons for food and drink choices.
-You can integrate this into your schemes of work, or give pupils other opportunities to show what they have learnt in a cross-curricular way, such as talking about reasons for food choice in a Religious Studies class or writing about healthy eating in an English lesson.
+You can integrate this into your schemes of work, or give pupils other opportunities to show what they have learnt in a cross-curricular way.
+This might include talking about reasons for food choice in a Religious Studies class or writing about healthy eating in an English lesson.

 - Act as a role model.
 Bring your enthusiasm and knowledge to the food room.
-It is important to be confident in the delivery of food lessons, so ensure you stay up-to-date with your professional development, and take an interest in developing your own knowledge and skills.
+You need to be confident when teaching about food, so do ensure you stay up to date with your professional development.
+It always helps to take an interest in developing your own knowledge and skills.

 Alex White is a Nutrition Scientist for British Nutrition Foundation.
 Find out more at foodafactoflife.org.uk.